AdobeDocs/experience-platform.en/help/destinations/api/connect-activate-batch-destinations.md

 ### Specify storage location and data format {#specify-storage-location-data-format}

 [!DNL Adobe Experience Platform] exports data for batch email marketing and cloud storage destinations in the form of [!DNL CSV] files.
+In this step, you can determine the path in your storage location where the files will be exported.

 >[!IMPORTANT]
 >